This article covers How Underwriters View Liabilities In Mortgage Qualification

 Contingent Liabilities In Mortgage Qualification exists when mortgage borrowers hold a joint obligation with another person.
 Examples include where the borrower is a co-applicant and/or co-signer.
 The co-signer must be listed on the borrower’s debt unless the borrower can provide proof and documentation that the debt holder has no financial responsibility for the debt.
 Proof that there is not a possibility that the creditor will not go after the co-signer in the event if the debt goes bad needs to be provided.
 Exclusions include if the co-signer can provide proof that the main borrower has been making payments in the past 12 months.
 Proof includes 12 month’s canceled checks and/or bank statements of the main account holder.
 All payments from the main account holder need to have been on time for the past 12 months.

 Mortgage Debt Obligations

-A copy of the divorce decree ordering the former/separated spouse to make payments or the assumption agreement and the deed showing transfer of title out of the borrower’s name is required.
+- Copy of divorce decree ordering the separated spouse to make mortgage payments and/or assumption agreement and the deed that shows the transfer of title to the property out of the borrowers’ name is required.

 If borrowers have debt payments that are less than 10 months remaining for payoff balance, that debt may be excluded from debt to income ratio calculations.
 Mortgage underwriters may include those debts if the borrower’s credit file is weak with no reserves or the underwriter sees that the debt payment may affect new homeowners’ ability to pay new mortgage (P.I.T.I.).
 Installment debt may not be paid down to 10 months remaining in order to qualify for a mortgage.